MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     A link to your repository should be displayed.
 Your repository should be located at: `https://github.com/YOUR-USERNAME/ContosoDashboard`.

+    You can create a local clone of your ContosoDashboard repository and then initialize GitHub Spec Kit within the project directory.

 1. On your ContosoDashboard repository page, select the **Code** button, and then copy the HTTPS URL.

     The URL should be similar to: `https://github.com/YOUR-USERNAME/ContosoDashboard.git`